Scottish Winter Mountaineering & Climbing Week Long Course

 This is a week long trip climbing some of the best winter climbs and winter mountaineering routes in Scotland, from Ben Nevis to the Cairngorms wherever the conditions are best.

-We have replicated our Rjukan format which has proved very popular over the last 6 years – we have a week of climbing with 1 rest day where people can choose to rest, go skiing or go climbing for themselves.
-We have a team of people climbing at a 1:2 ratio, we can mix and match instructors and clients to suit aspirations and conditions.
+The week is run by Rob & Huw with climbing at a 1:2 ratio, we can mix and match instructors and clients to suit aspirations and conditions.
 Venues can include Ben Nevis, Glen Coe, Aonach Mor, Creag Megaidh and the Cairngorms.

 Who is the course suitable for?